knitzsche/ubuntu-core-docs/docs/en/keys/creating.md

 # Requirements

-These procedures assume you are working on an Ubuntu classic system,
+hese procedures assume you are working on an Ubuntu classic system.

 You must also have an Ubuntu SSO account.
 See the "Getting Started" section.